RESTFul APIs: Persistency & MongoDB

 Every document in MongoDB has a default '_id' property which is used to uniquely identify a document in the database.

-Mongo by default is schemaless, that means that one collection can hold document with different structures, properties, or sizes.
+Mongo by default is schemaless, meaning that one collection can hold document with different structures, properties, or sizes.

-Due to it being JSON based there are no object mappings between the documents in the database and the object in the application.
+Because Mongo is JSON based, there are no object mappings between the documents in the database and the object in the application.

-ACID is a set of properties for database transactions.
+MongoDB is an ACID-compliant database.
+ACID represents a set of properties for database transactions.
 ACID-compliant databases are desirable because they guarantee the validity of database state in case of exceptions, power failures, errors.
 ACID is an acronym for atomicity, consistency, isolation, durability.

-Atomicity is the property that a transaction is not divisible, either all of the transaction occurs or none of it, such that we don’t have the database in an invalid state.
+Atomicity is the property that a transaction is not divisible, either all of the transaction occurs or none of it, so that we never have the database in an invalid state.

 Consistency means that only the data targeted by the operation/transaction is changed and with a predefined set of rules.